 About the Victorian Healthcare Experience Survey Program

-The Victorian Health Experience Survey (VHES) program collects, analyses and reports feedback from recent users of Victorian public health services about their experience of care.
-This feedback is reported to Victorian public health services to inform local quality improvement initiatives and support a patient-centred approach to healthcare delivery.
+The Victorian Healthcare Experience Survey (VHES) program collects, analyses and reports feedback from recent users of Victorian public health, community health, mental health and palliative care services (hereafter referred to as health services) about their experience of care.
+This feedback is reported to health services, as well as the Department of Health (the Department) and Safer Care Victoria (SCV), to inform quality improvement initiatives and support a patient-centred approach to healthcare delivery.

 Transition to Electronic data collection